 For decades, immigration has been a contentious issue in the United States.
 During the U.S. presidential campaign of 2016, the political discourse changed in troubling ways.
 In the heated language used by Donald Trump, the focus shifted from arguments about immigration reform to attacks on immigrants themselves.
-Whether speaking of Muslim refugees from Syria or Mexican migrants seeking a better life, campaign rhetoric generated fearful images of lawlessness caused by these "others" who do not belong.
+Whether speaking of Muslim refugees from Syria or Mexican migrants seeking a better life, Trump chose to stake his political career on scapegoating these vulnerable populations.
+Now through Executive Orders, we are seeing the blueprint for a Muslim ban, mass deportations of undocumented people, and expanding the wall on the southern border.